+Important: We updated this article in July 2023 to make sure all info below is current and correct.
 If you’re self-employed, you probably love setting your own hours and rates.
 But it’s not always easy — and it can definitely feel like no one’s got your back when things go wrong.
-You certainly don’t get paid sick days, for example, and you’re likely purchasing your own health insurance on the exchange.
-You’re saving up for retirement without an employer-sponsored 401k, and you’re paying that extra self-insurance tax each year, to boot.
+You certainly don’t get paid sick days, for example, and you’re likely buying your own health insurance on the exchange.
+You’re saving up to retire without an employer-sponsored 401k, and you’re paying that extra self-insurance tax each year, to boot.

-While self-employed individuals don’t have the same rainy-day benefits as salaried or hourly employees, you can qualify for disability benefits.
-To learn which benefits program you might be eligible for if you become too disabled to work, keep reading…
+While self-employed individuals don’t have the same benefits as salaried or hourly employees, you can qualify for disability benefits.
+To learn which benefits program you might qualify for if you become unable to work for health reasons, keep reading…

 Understanding SSDI vs. SSI

-When we talk about federal disability programs, all the acronyms people use can be deeply confusing — but stick with us.
+When we talk about federal disability programs, all the terms people use can be deeply confusing — but stick with us.
 First, we’ll specifically talk about whether self-employed workers can qualify for Social Security disability insurance (SSDI) benefits.
-Then, we’ll talk about qualifying for Supplemental Security Income (SSI) benefits, which help only the lowest-income Americans.
-While many people say “disability benefits” instead of SSI or SSDI, they are two completely different federal disability programs.
-The reason people often mix up the two is because the SSA oversees and manages both federal disability assistance programs.
+Then, we’ll talk about how you qualify for Supplemental Security Income (SSI) benefits, which only helps people with very low income.
+While many people say “disability benefits” instead of SSI or SSDI, they are two completely different federal programs.
+The reason people often mix up the two is because the SSA manages both federal disability assistance programs.

-Here’s how to remember the difference: SSDI is, essentially, an early retirement benefits withdrawal approved by the Social Security Administration.
-You’re asking the SSA’s permission to access your money you’ve already paid into the Social Security fund through FICA taxes.
+Here’s how to remember the difference: SSDI is, basically, an early retirement benefits access option from the Social Security Administration.
+You’re asking the SSA’s permission to withdraw your money you’ve already paid into the Social Security fund through FICA taxes.
 SSI benefits, on the other hand, are what most people consider closer to the word “welfare.”
 While the SSA also administers these benefits, the payments don’t come out of the Social Security trust fund.
-Instead, SSI benefits come from the General Treasury fund, meaning they have zero impact on anyone’s future retirement payouts.
+Instead, SSI benefits come from the General Treasury fund, meaning they have zero impact on Social Security payouts for anyone.

 The qualifying criteria make up another major difference between Social Security disability (SSD or SSDI) and Supplemental Security Income (SSI).
 SSDI’s available to anyone with 40 Social Security work credits (20 within the last 10 years) — which includes self-employed people.
 SSI benefits only go to low-income individuals with little or no work history who would otherwise qualify for SSDI.
-Eligible SSI applicants must own less than $2,000 in available assets and earn less than $1,260 per month.
+People who apply for SSI must own less than $2,000 in available assets and earn less than $1,470 per month.

 How Self-Employed Individuals Qualify for SSDI